 Earning your TEFL certificate from a university will set you back around $1,000 USD, which, if you’re a recent university graduate, can be a good chunk of cash.
 Although designed and/or offered by a university, university TEFL courses do not typically qualify for financial aid.
 Like any investment, you’ll want to start saving before you decide to pull the trigger.

-With a OISE University of Toronto TEFL certification schools around the world will recognize your TEFL certification as being designed from a top-ranked faculty of education globally.
+With a TEFL certification from University of Toronto OISE or International House UC Berkeley, schools around the world will recognize your TEFL certification as being backed by a top-ranked faculty of education.

 100% online and self-paced

-You can complete the OISE TEFL course 100% at your own pace online.
-All aspects of the courses are done online, so you can finish your TEFL certification from anywhere in the world, and you can enroll at anytime (seriously, you can start today!
+You can complete the OISE or International House TEFL course 100% online at your own pace.
+All aspects of the courses are done online, so you can finish your TEFL certification from anywhere in the world, and you can enroll at anytime – seriously, you can start today!

 Your OISE TEFL course certification options:

-The TEFL course from the University of Toronto’s Ontario Institute for Studies in Education (OISE) comes in three customizable course options ranking from 100- 150 hours of online study.
-Teachers in the 120 and 150-hour OISE TEFL courses can customize their course with specializations like Teaching English to Young Learners and Teaching English to Arabic Speakers.
+The TEFL course from the University of Toronto’s Ontario Institute for Studies in Education (OISE) comes in three customizable course options, which range from 100–150 hours of online study.
+Teachers in the 120- and 150-hour OISE TEFL courses can customize their course with specializations like Teaching English to Young Learners and Teaching English to Arabic Speakers.